hhauptman/CS5350/README.md

 # CS5350
-a light-weight machine learning library.
+This is a machine learning library developed by Hannah Hauptman for CS5350 in University of Utah.